 Figure 9-1093 – Padding Delay field

-For a STA that sends the CIP Capabilities element, the MIC Padding Delay field indicates the minimum padding duration that is needed (see 12.5.5.7 (Padding)) within a PPDU that solicits a protected Control frame from the STA and/or the minimum padding duration that is needed within a protected Control frame that is addressed to the STA.
+The MIC Padding Delay field indicates the minimum padding duration that is needed (see 12.5.5.7 (Padding)) within a PPDU that solicits a protected Control frame from the STA transmitting the CIP Capabilities element and/or the minimum padding duration that is needed within a protected Control frame that is addressed to the STA transmitting the CIP Capabilities element[#139].

 The MIC Padding Delay field is set as defined in Table 9-419 (Encoding of the MIC Padding Delay field).